Prince Albert, Saskatchewan, Canada: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A and B. Be sure to choose the necessary type.
-A lot of adapters that you can buy are simply plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one works in most places.
+A plug adapter that supports outlet types A and B. Make sure to get the correct kind.
+A lot of adapters available online are just plugs and require your devices to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one is sufficent for most places.

-If you visit the Historical Museum, wear museum-appropriate clothing and take:
+If you go to the Historical Museum, wear museum-appropriate clothing and take:

 Ultralight day pack